17 months before PNB fraud, RBI warned banks of tech abuse

-Mumbai: The Reserve Bank of India had long back in June 2016 warned the banks of about the abuse of SWIFT interbank network for "unauthorized transfer of funds".
+Mumbai: The Reserve Bank of India had long back, in June 2016, warned the banks about the abuse of SWIFT interbank network for "unauthorized transfer of funds".

 The RBI circular has emerged a day after the Centre said the Rs 11,300 crore fraud at state-run Punjab National Bank was a "manifestation of supervisory failure" at the country's central bank.